 Emerging technology and tools in eLearning

 The virtual world of information technologies has turned from a separate industry into a platform for the development of all other areas of activity — science, production, everyday life, and education.
 It is an education where technological innovations can bring real, tangible benefits.
 Take VR and AR.
 Despite the costs associated with the development and special equipment, the introduction of AR and VR technologies can significantly save on real exhibits.
 For example, in medicine, engineering or construction.
-The explosion of augmented and virtual reality, robots, 3D technology, using AI for apps have implications for e-learning software development that haven't been seen before.
+The explosion of augmented and virtual reality, robots, 3D technology, using AI for apps have implications for education app development that haven't been seen before.

 Mobile learning becomes a part of the educational process

 The reason why m-learning is so popular with investors is clear.
 All people on Earth buy mobile devices and consume mobile content at a breakneck pace.
 Mobile devices can be used not only for entertainment and business.
 And they are no longer seen as a distraction from learning. mLearning is already an integral part of the whole learning process.
-It provides an access to education on the move - you can open the app and practice in some subject wherever you are.
+It provides access to education on the go — you can open the app and practice in some subject wherever you are.

 Microlearning is essential